The Institute of Behavioral Sciences at the Semmelweis University is providing student counselling in English and German as well.

 Counselling provides a safe place, separate from your daily life, where you can explore issues or feelings which are causing you difficulty.
 The counsellor will aim to relate to you in a supportive and purposeful manner and assist you in the task of finding your own way forward.
 Your use of counselling remains confidential to the service within the limits agreed with your counsellor.

-If you have any question, need to talk to someone on the phone in advance, or want to book an appointment to see a counsellor, just send us an email and we will get back to you within 48h:
+If you have any questions or want to book an appointment to see a counsellor, just send us an email and we will get back to you within 48h.

 Institute of Behavioural Sciences